pbackup12345/oauth2-firebase-auth/README.md

 ## Set a description for each scope

 This library shows a consent page to ask whether they allow or deny scopes.
 You need to register descriptions for each scope with the Firebase Console manually.
-To register a scope description, add a new doc in a "scopes" collection as like the following:
+To register a scope description, add a new doc in a "oauth2_scopes" collection as like the following:

-- Collection: `scopes`
+- Collection: `oauth2_scopes`
 - Doc ID: Auto-generated.
 - Fields:
   - `name` - Scope name (ex. "profile").